 The Bethany CE Junior School Learning Hub has been set up to help pupils keep up with their learning during the school closures.

 Class teachers will continue to set work for pupils whilst the school is closed.
-This will predominantly be on Purple Mash and Education City.
-Below are links to each year group’s learning tasks which will be updated weekly.
+This will predominantly be on Google Classrooms and will use Oak Academy, White Rose Maths and Bethany teaching materials.
 Please remember to keep reading!!!

 TT Rockstars may ask for the school postcode.
 This is BH1 4DJ